sgharms/website/source/guides/router_primer.md

 <!-- {{{3 -->

-If you are in a situation where you have access to a computer, this guide also has reference to a [GitHub](http://github.com) project whose commits match each of these incremental steps.
+If you are in a situation where you have access to a computer, this guide also has references to a [GitHub](http://github.com) project, [Ember-Router-Application-Guide-Code][ERGC], whose commits match each of these incremental steps.
 As such, you can clone the repository, check out the commit under discussion, adjust the code, try things out, and then move to the next step.
+Simply clone the project, follow its `README.md` you will have, in the `workspace` subdirectory, the code that I demonstrate in the text listings.

+In each of the text listings I will include GitHub URLs that show the diffs in the code so that each step is easily digested.

 The code is housed in a minimal application framework built on Ruby and Sinatra called [Halbert](https://github.com/sgharms/halbert).
 If the terms "git,"